Some of the students lingering in the auditorium would be late for their next class, but Principa Theresa Nolan didn't mind.

 "It's not really a question, but I just think it's amazing that you stayed with her," the student said.

 It was never a question of staying, Medina explained, but one of redeveloping a love and friendship the two nurtured over the course of their nearly decade-long relationship.
-The question of marriage comes up often, he said, but both he and Ramos need adequate time to recover.
+The, he said, but both he and Ramos need adequate time to recover.
 The two shared a whisper and a kiss between questions.

 "As long as she keeps trying to get better, I'll keep trying to heal and be in this," Medina said.
 "So the motto is, 'if you try, I'll try.'